 Obtener más de nuestro gasto actual en salud es una forma inteligente para mejorar el desempeño del sistema de salud.
 Eso es particularmente cierto en el contexto actual: los presupuestos son limitados y se proyecta que los gastos en salud aumenten 3% por año en términos reales.
 Aumentar los retornos del gasto en salud es bueno para los resultados en salud y puede ayudar a argumentar a favor de aumentar el gasto relativamente bajo en salud en la región.

-TWO PAGER Room for improvement: Performance of public hospitals in four LAC health systems
+Two pager: Room for improvement: Performance of public hospitals in four LAC health systems

 Breves